mcmeeking/www.mcmk.in/content/docs/CV/index.md

     company: "EIDO Healthcare Ltd"
     title: "IT Administrator"
     overview: |
-      Evolved role from IT generalist into solutions architecture and devops engineering, designing and executing cloud migration strategies to AWS for various internal systems.
-Managed daily IT operations, ensuring uptime, security, and compliance while supporting stakeholders with complex technical requirements.
+      Evolved role from IT generalist into solutions/infra architect and devops engineer, designing and implementing cloud migration strategies to AWS for various internal systems.
+Managed daily IT operations, ensuring uptime, security, and CE+ compliance across all company systems.
     responsibilities:
       - Planned and implemented AWS migrations, utilising VPCs, RDS, and security best practices
       - Managed cloud-hosted infrastructure to achieve 99.9% uptime for critical services